Coal-fired power station: Boiler operation

-Plants designed for lignite (brown coal) are used in locations as varied as Germany, Victoria, Australia, and North Dakota.
+Plants designed for lignite (brown coal) are used throughout Europe, especially in the Western Balkan countries, and around the world.
 Lignite is a much younger form of coal than black coal.
 It has a lower energy density than black coal and requires a much larger furnace for equivalent heat output.
 Such coals may contain up to 70% water and ash, yielding lower furnace temperatures and requiring larger induced-draft fans.
 The firing systems also differ from black coal and typically draw hot gas from the furnace-exit level and mix it with the incoming coal in fan-type mills that inject the pulverized coal and hot gas mixture into the boiler.

 Ash disposal

 The ash is often stored in ash ponds.
 Although the use of ash ponds in combination with air pollution controls (such as wet scrubbers) decreases the amount of airborne pollutants, the structures pose serious health risks for the surrounding environment.
 Power utility companies have often built the ponds without liners, especially in the United States, and therefore chemicals in the ash can leach into groundwater and surface waters.

+Not all substances present in coal will burn; hence, the non-combustible material is present in more concentrated amounts in coal ash than in coal itself.
+Substances commonly found in coal ash include arsenic, barium, beryllium, boron, cadmium, nickel, lead, mercury, molybdenum, selenium, and thallium.
+Elevated levels of radioactivity may also be present.
+Many of these substances, especially heavy metals, can have negative effects on humans when ingested.
+Because of biomagnification, the concentration of unwanted chemicals in animals can increase up a food chain (similarly to mercury in tuna).
+Coal ash, a product of combustion, concentrates these elements and can contaminate groundwater or surface waters if there are leaks from an ash pond.

 Since the 1990s, power utilities in the U.S. have designed many of their new plants with dry ash handling systems.
 The dry ash is disposed in landfills, which typically include liners and groundwater monitoring systems.
 Dry ash may also be recycled into products such as concrete, structural fills for road construction and grout.